SPATIOTEMPORAL

 THE NEW FRONTIER

 The new era of Physical AI will need more than perception and planning.
-It will need machines that understand humans enough to be trusted to fit into the human world.
+It will need machines that understand humans well enough to be trusted in human spaces.

 That's the frontier we're exploring – from Motion Intelligence to a broader family of SpatioTemporal Intelligences.